philippgille/hello-netcoreapp/README.md

 The app is portable, so you can move the directory wherever you want on your system, for example `C:\Users\Philipp\MyPortableApps\hello-netcoreapp` on Windows, or `/home/users/philipp/myPortableApps/hello-netcoreapp` on Linux.
 Then you should add the executable file to your PATH, or create a link to the executable in `/usr/bin` (on Linux), or create an alias in your `.bash_rc` (on Linux), so you don't have to enter the full path of the executable when you want to run the app.

-Then you can run the following command on any system (even Windows):
+Then you can run the following command on any system (even Windows) and from any directory: `hello-netcoreapp`
-`hello-netcoreapp`

 ### Docker container